Skip to content

 TARO maps every task across every stage in real time

-TARO builds a live map of your entire workflow counting how many tasks sit at each stage, how long each task has been there, what the normal WIP limit for each stage should be, and how the current distribution compares to that baseline.
-The map updates continuously as tasks move, so the picture is always current not a screenshot from Monday's standup.
+TARO builds a live map of your workflow: how many tasks sit at each stage, how long they've been there, the normal WIP limit per stage, and how the current spread compares to baseline.
+The map updates as tasks move.

 Detect